OoriData/Toolio/doc/pragmatics.md

 Loading in this way will avoid any attempts to connect to the internet.

+# Managing the models cache

-### Deleting models
+## Deleting models

-BTW, you can also use `mlx_lm.manage` to clean up models you're no longer using.
+You can also use `mlx_lm.manage` to clean up models you're no longer using.
 For example:

 ```sh
 mlx_lm.manage --delete --pattern "UnneededModel"
 ```

+## Sharing downloads with LM Studio

+[LM Studio](https://lmstudio.ai/), the popular, local AI toolkit supports MLX model weights, but downloads them to a different place from the Hugging Face cache used by the MLX default config. [lmstudio_hf](https://github.com/ivanfioravanti/lmstudio_hf) is a command-line utility to manage such downloads, and avoid duplicates.

 ## Saving a pretrained model

-If you'd ratehr have a location of your choice, avoid the hash-based names, etc., you can use…
+If you'd rather have a location of your choice, avoid the hash-based names, etc., you can use…

 ## Further exploration